-In an ideal shoot, there is unlimited time on location to capture panoramas in order to record every nuance and a few extras that might turn out to be interesting.
-Unfortunately, this happy circumstance rarely occurs, forcing the commissioner and photographer to compromise between time limits, access restrictions, and factors beyond your control.
+In an ideal shoot, there is unlimited time on location to capture panoramas, and the photographer can record every nuance and a few extras that might turn out to be interesting.
+Unfortunately, this happy circumstance rarely occurs, forcing the commissioner and photographer to compromise between time limits, access restrictions, and factors beyond the tteam's control.
 Accordingly, plan the shoot as carefully as possible to maximize everyone's efforts.
 This does not just mean shooting as many panoramas as possible, but also choosing which ones will best illustrate a point and bring the space to the viewer.

-If possible, study existing floor plans and illustrations and consider line-of-site from any given node to any other, especially if they will be linked together via hotspots in panoramas (e.g., a clickable doorway that leads from one room to another).
+If possible, study existing floor plans and illustrations and consider line-of-site from any given node to any other, especially if they will be linked together via hotspots in panoramas (e.g., a clickable doorway that leads from one room to another), or to a particular feature that might be highlighted.
 Start by working with a copy of a floorplan.
 Mark all of the places you intend to shoot a node in order of importance.
-If you start at the entrance to a building, you might logically move a little way in and shoot another node to create a virtual tour.
+If you start at the entrance to a building, you might logically move a little way in and shoot another node, to create a virtual tour.
 Or, you might be better off moving all the way to the other end of the building in order to shoot it first.
 This choice will require more time between nodes, but will capture more of the space in case something goes wrong.
 Trade-offs like this should be expected and planned for, and the prioritized list of nodes should reflect the diminishing importance of each one.

-Be sure to allow for light when planning the nodes.
-Very few panographers attempt to light their scenes for a number of reasons.
+Be sure to consider natural and permanent light when planning the nodes.
+Very few panographers attempt to light their scenes for a number of reasons (see sections 2.8 and 4.6.1).
 If the panorama represents a moment in time, the viewer would see various lights and cables somewhere in the photograph.
 If the photographer shoots still frames or multiple passes with a scanning camera, it may be possible to shift artificial lights around so that equipment does not appear in the final scene.
-However, there is a risk of the natural light changing significantly during that time, and blending or combining images will raise problem.
+However, there is a risk of the natural light changing significantly during that time, and blending or combining images will raise problems.
 Light reflects and interacts in both obvious and subtle ways that may result in extensive post-production work.
 Time of day and seasonal changes both affect lighting, and should be taken into consideration with choosing and prioritizing nodes.
 When shooting a cathedral, for example, it might be preferable to photograph a node on one side of the building in the morning and a node on the opposite side in the afternoon, in order to maximize light coming from each direction.
 Between those two critical times, the photographer can shoot other nodes that rely less on the light's direction.
 When shooting exteriors, it may be best to shoot when the sun passes directly overhead or to wait until the sun is low, for the shadows it will cast (but keep in mind that anything in the direction of the sun will wash out).
-Plan for the sun's movements rather than reacting at the shoot.
+Plan for the sun's movements rather than reacting to them at the shoot.